Voicuu/proiectIP-Acces/README.md

 - Added Data/Logs Screen.
 - improved styling for SelectableScreen
 - improved styling for SignInScreen
+- fixed warning Errors in entire App, no more errors to 'Details' and so on
+- fixed wrong paths for icons

 TO BE DONE:
 - Logs Screen